 Because I’m feeling so good, I’m strongly considering going plant-based on a permanent basis.
 Cindy is slowly coming to the idea.
 I guess she likes her steak more than I do!

 Bitch, moan and complain, haha!
 I am the worlds most stubborn, ADHD, obsessive patient.
 And I love proving nay-sayers wrong.
-But in all seriousness, I find that when injured, google is the worst invention ever, so listen to the professionals, but do remain sceptical.
-If diagnosis doesn’t sound right, get a second opinion.
-If treatment plan isn’t working, get a second opinion.
+But in all seriousness, I find that when injured, Google is the worst invention ever, so listen to the professionals, but do remain sceptical.
+If the diagnosis doesn’t sound right, get a second opinion.
+If the treatment plan isn’t working, get a second opinion.

-If you do find something is working, and you trust what you’re being told, do as much as you can and as often as you can – within your limits.
+Do as much as you can and as often as you can – within your limits – if you do find something is working, and you trust what you’re being told.
 Remember that most treatment plans are based on the ‘average person’ doing ‘not a lot’.
-Firstly, you’re not average, and secondly you’re likely to be doing a hell of a lot more than not a lot.
+Firstly, you’re not average, and secondly, you’re likely to be doing a hell of a lot more than not a lot.
 Just listen to your body more, and stop when it tells you to.

 Do you have any pre-race rituals or superstitions?